-Discover the Mystery & Charm of Santos Religious Folk Art, an Integral Part of Island's Culture
+Discover the Mystery & Charm of Puerto rico Santos Religious Folk Art, an Integral Part of Puerto Rico's Culture

 Ascending steep inclines and then plummeting down into deep valleys, we rode the backbone of the Cordillera Central Mountains far into the jungle.
 The blacktop of the curving, narrow road shimmered in the intense heat as it cut a path through densely-packed towering trees of cedar, oak and palm.
 With each swoop we made above the emerald canopy, we saw the surrounding peaks draped in thick, swollen clouds.
 Making our way back down to the jungle floor, occasionally we heard the roar of rushing water seconds before passing cascading plumes spilling over the tops of sheer cliffs far above.